 Bunions: Bunions are characterized by a bony lump seen at the ball of the foot around the big toe.
 The lump is painful, builds up and hardens in response to pressure.
 Bunions are hereditary, but dance can increase the development from wearing tight-fitting shoes and the flexibility of the feet causing misalignment.

 Skin irritation: Skin irritations such as corns, callus and blisters are common in dancers from rubbing and pressure of tight dance shoes.
-Where excessive rubbing occurs, skin irritations can become sore, swollen and in some cases infected when left untreated.
+Where excessive rubbing occurs, skin irritations can become sore, swollen and in some cases infected when left unmanageed.

 Sesamoiditis: Sesamoiditis is a common ailment of the plantar forefoot, causing pain in the ball of the foot specifically under the big toe joint.
 The pain gradually progresses from mild to intense throbbing.
 Dancers suffer from sesamoiditis because of the repetitive, excessive loading on the balls of the foot when landing and moving.